Chiara Lubich: A revolution born from the Gospel

-Chiara and her early friends dedicated themselves to the people in the poorest sections of Trento, recognizing in them the presence of Jesus.
-Thanks to a growing number of people being involved, food, clothing and medicine arrived with unusual abundance.
-Chiara made a plan, with the goal of “solving the social problems of Trento”.
+Lubich and her early friends did relief work in the poorest sections of Trento.
+Donations of food, clothing and medicine increased as more people joined.
+Lubich made a plan, with the goal of “solving the social problems of Trento”.
 In 1947, it took shape as “Fraternity in action".
 In 1948 she wrote: "We have understood that the world needs to be healed by the Gospel because only the Good News can give back to the world the life it lacks.
 This is why we live the Word of Life (…).
 We have no other book except the Gospel, no other science, no other art.
 That is where life is!"

 In February 1948, in an editorial signed by Silvia Lubich, which appeared in L'Amico Serafico, the magazine of the Capuchin Fathers, she announced the communion of goods to all those around her, following the example of the first Christians.
 After only a few months, close to 500 people were involved in a widespread sharing of material and spiritual goods.